-This guide was last updated for version 5.1, and all features are subject to change without notice.
+This guide was last updated for version 6.1, and all features are subject to change without notice.
 If you are unsure how any of the processes described in this guide may affect your information, consider making backups of both your library data as well as your files themselves before proceeding.

 Please remember that many musicians rely on the legitimate sale of their sheet music as an essential part of their income.
-Although for Score provides the mechanism for downloading PDF files directly from the web, it is solely your responsibility to ensure that doing so does not infringe upon any current laws or restrictions under which you are subject.
+Although forScore provides the mechanism for downloading PDF files directly from the web, it is solely your responsibility to ensure that doing so does not infringe upon any current laws or restrictions under which you are subject.

-For any questions, corrections, suggestions, or concerns, please visit forscoreapp.com/support and send us a message-your feedback is how we make better products.
+For any questions, corrections, suggestions, or concerns, please visit forscore.co/support and send us a message-your feedback is how we make better products.

-All content copyright © 2013 MGS Development, all rights reserved.
+All content copyright © 2014 forScore, LLC.
+All rights reserved.
 No portion of this document may be reproduced, modified, or distributed without permission.